MythicTy/DingiesAndDragQueens/source/content/Turn of Fortune's Wheel/Public/World/Sigil/Factions/Doomguard.md

 # Epithet
 The Doomguard are colloquially referred to as the Sinkers.
 # Aligned Plane
 Elemental Chaos.
 Their faction citadels are built and maintained here, including [[Muspelforge]], previously owned by Kazaan.
 There are 4 faction citadels, headed by the 4 different Doomlords.
+The portal to these citadels is in the Armoury.
 # Attire
 Their armour is rusty and adorned with bones.
 Members are often scarred and burnt.
 # Beliefs